odjhey/notebook--open-scratches-and-notes/the-functional-programmer-s-toolkit--scott-wlaschin/the-functional-programmer-s-toolkit--scott-wlaschin.md

 ```

 A: what are DTOs?
-(Data Transfer Objects)
+(Data Transfer Objects)?
-Data objects, different from DAO
+"Serializables" - can travel accross software layers, different from DAO
-from wiki: DTO does not have any behavior except for storage, retrieval, serialization and deserialization of its own data
+DTO from wiki: DTO does not have any behavior except for storage, retrieval, serialization and deserialization of its own data

 see DAO: a data access object (DAO) is a pattern that provides an abstract interface to some type of database or other persistence mechanism.
+"Repos" are your aggregates, DAOs are abstractions of your persistence, Repos are closer to the domain, daos as used to make repos